selcarmesan/Pawns-Board/docs/README.md

 Navigate to the directory and ensure dependencies are install (OpenJDK 20.0.1)

 ## Quick-Start:
-For project usage either use implementations of PawnsBoard to manually play i.e. new PawnsBoardGame(2, 3).startGame();
+For project usage either manually run the main file and follow the command line instructions before opening the GUI.

 Alternatively, run the .jar file, making sure the supporting docs containing the config files in the same folder.

-Keyboard input to confirm is the enter key and the input to pass is the space bar.
+Keyboard input to confirm is the enter key and the input to pass is the space bar while playing.

 ## Components:
 This game consists of two major portions, the model, controller, and view.
 The model acts as the